 At the same address, the Gainsbarre is a café-restaurant by day and a piano bar by night.
 The epicentre of the life of the Maison Gainsbourg, it is inspired by the early years of Serge Gainsbourg's musical career.

-Both venues are free access, starting on 20 September.
+Both venues are free access.

-While waiting to see the exhibition, take a look at the many museums and cultural sites in the Paris Region.
+Take also a look at the many museums and cultural sites in the Paris Region.

 75007 Paris 7ème